monome/docs/norns/maiden.md

 This will disconnect maiden, but once matron has restarted you can reconnect.

-### fetch
+### installing scripts from GitHub {#fetch}

-Sometimes, scripts don't make it into the community repo.
+Sometimes, scripts don't make it into the community catalog.
 To fetch a script that's only hosted on a developer's GitHub:

 - copy the URL of the lone project (eg. `https://github.com/tehn/test-update`)
 - in maiden's repl, enter: